Checkmarx/Kotlin-SCP/src/m4-insecure-authentication/README.md

 The movie below shows Insecure Authentication exploitation on our Kotlin application.

-@todo show signup requesting 4-digits PIN
+* @todo show signup activity exchanging authentication data
-@todo show getting access to local database and username:password
+* @todo show getting access to local database and username:password

 Now it is time to improve the application establishing a strong password policy and storing authentication data safely: we will keep authentication data locally as not all applications have a backend server to handle it.

-@todo implement a strong password policy
+* @todo implement a strong password policy
-@todo store a salted version of username and passowrd
+* @todo store a salted version of username and passowrd

 Keep in mind that this is just a brief overview over Insecure Authentication.
 Specially if you're doing local authentication you're recommended to carefully